notahat/notahat.github.com/_posts/2022-07-11-writing-html.md

 ## What's Not On The List

-I'm sticking to things that I think are applicable to just about all websites.
+I'm sticking to things that are applicable to just about all websites.
 I'm ignoring tools, frameworks, and hosting.

 ## The Techniques